shayan-mudassar/cloud-cost-optimiser/docs/architecture.md

 ### 2.4 Visualization and Dashboard Layer

-- Purpose: Presents cost analysis results and optimization recommendations in a user-friendly, interactive format.
+- Purpose: Presents cost analysis results and optimization recommendations through a modern web interface.
 - Modules:
-  - dashboard.py: Hosts a web-based dashboard (e.g., using Flask/Dash) that displays real-time analytics.
+  - **dashboard server**: Built with Node.js, it serves a React application for real-time analytics.
-  - charts.py: Contains utilities to create data visualizations using Matplotlib or Plotly.
+  - **charts**: Utilities to create data visualizations using libraries like Chart.js on the frontend or Matplotlib/Plotly on the backend.

 ### 2.5 Advanced Features Layer